desmos-labs/introduction/readme.md

 #### Reputation

-The `Reputation` module calculate the reputation of a user based on the activities she has done.
-The features will be used by other modules to update users' reputation for every chain they have registered on Desmos.
+The `Reputation` module calculates the reputation of a user based on the activities she has done.
+This feature will be used by other modules to update users' reputations for every chain they have registered on Desmos.

 #### Post

-The `Post` module is for posting messages on Desomos.
-Users can also reply to the message, upvote and downvote to a message.
+The `Post` module is used for posting messages on Desomos.
+Users can also make comment, upvote and downvote to a message.
 These interactions will trigger the `Reputation` module to caluculate the latest `Reputation` of a user and `Minting` module to mint the new `Phanero`.

 A `Post` object is in ths following structure.